-The following existing and proposed goals, objectives and policies of the City's Comprehensive Plan are in support of the City's 10-Year Water Supply Facilities Work Plan:
+The following are the existing goals, objectives and policies compiled from the City's 2018 Comprehensive Plan and are in support of the City's Ten-Year Water Supply Facilities Work Plan.
+New additions to the GOPs are shown with an underlined format while deletions are shown with a strike through format in the text below.